-Please feel free to E-mail for a specific quote.
+Please feel free to E-mail me with your specific needs.

-Because of the size of the 'How To' section below, the site navigation table is placed here.
+Because of the size of the 'How To' section below, the navigation table is placed here.

 Before you can choose the right connector, it is important that you know some basic connector terminology.

 Cable Clamp: As its name implies, a screw-on piece that attaches to the rear of the endbell, and provides strain relief for the incoming cable or wire bundle.